Faija-Chowdhury/Commercial-Store-Sales-Data-Analysis-Project-using-Excel-Sheet/README.md

 # Commercial-Store-Sales-Data-Analysis-Project-using-Excel-Sheet

-This project is a comprehensive Excel-based dashboard that analyses sales and order data from an Indian online store.
+This project is a comprehensive Excel-based dashboard that analyses sales and order data from an Indian commercial online store.
 It provides valuable insights into customer behaviour and sales performance.

 # Tools Used: